 When a person is permitted, in accordance with the provisions of this article, to occupy any part of a street for building purposes, such person shall erect and maintain around the part so occupied, a sufficient fence to prevent injury to persons, animals or vehicles passing the premises, and keep the same property lighted at night.
-Temporary sidewalks shall be provided when requested by the Public Works Director.
+Temporary sidewalks shall be provided when requested by the Commissioner of Public Works.